 The National Commission on Certification of Physician Assistant (NCCPA) Examination has been designated as the official credentialing examination for purposes of PA registration in New York State.
 Physician assistants maintain certification by completing 100 hours of continuing medical education every two years and taking a recertification exam every six years.
-The designation RPA-C stands for Registered Physician Assistant - Certified and may be used only by PAs who have successfully completed the NCCPA certifying examination and possess a valid certification.
+The designation PA-C stands for Physician Assistant - Certified and may be used only by PAs who have successfully completed the NCCPA certifying examination and possess a valid certification.

 A trained physician who is not licensed in New York State may not practice as a PA unless he or she is a graduate of an approved PA program and has fulfilled the requirements for registration as a physician assistant.

 A physician assistant is considered a dependent practitioner working under the supervision of a licensed physician responsible for the actions of the physician assistant.
 The supervising physician may delegate to the physician assistant any medical procedures or tasks for which the physician assistant is appropriately trained and qualified to perform and that are routinely performed within the normal scope of the physician's practice.
 Physician assistants are prohibited from performing certain tasks reserved for specific allied health professions, such as the practice of radiologic technology and the practice of optometry.
 Duties delegated to a physician assistant may be extensive, including, but not limited to the following:

 - Evaluation- initially approaching a patient of any age group in any setting to elicit a detailed and accurate history, perform an appropriate physical examination, delineate problems and record and present the data;

 - Monitoring- assisting the physician in conducting rounds in acute and long term inpatient settings, providing care in office-based and other ambulatory care settings, developing and implementing patient management plans, and recording progress notes;